KyloIO/kylo-docs/security/AccessControl.rst

 Entity-level access control differs from service-level access control in that permissions are not granted to individual groups, rather they are granted to one or more **roles**.
 A role is a named, pre-configured set of granted permissions that may be applied to a group or individual user for a particular entity instance.
-Roles are defined and associated with each kind of entity, and may be granted permission to perform any of the actions defined for that entity type.
+Roles are defined and associated with each kind of entity and may be granted permission to perform any of the actions defined for that entity type.
-The actual members of a role are associated at the entity-level, though, and grant permissions to perform actions on that entity only.
+The actual members (users or groups) of a role are associated at the entity-level, though, and grant permissions to perform actions on that entity only.

 For instance, there might be the roles *Editor*, *Admin*, and *Read-Only* defined that grant varying sets of permissions for feeds.
-Adding a user, or any group that user belongs to, as a member of the *Editors* of a specific feed will permit that user to make changes to it.
+Adding a user, or any group that user belongs to, as a member of the *Editors* role of a specific feed will permit that user to make changes to it.
 A particular user might be a member of the *Editor* role for one feed, an *Admin* member of another feed, but only a *Read-Only* member of a third feed.

 ~~~~~~~~~~~~~